kedro-org/kedro/docs/source/tutorial/set_up_data.md

 # Set up the data

-In this section, we discuss the data setup phase, which is the second part of the standard development workflow.
+In this section, we discuss data setup.
 The steps are as follows:

-* Add datasets to your `data` folder, according to [data engineering convention](../faq/faq.md#what-is-data-engineering-convention)
+* Add datasets to your `data` folder.
 * Register the datasets with the Kedro Data Catalog in `conf/base/catalog.yml`, which is the registry of all data sources available for use by the project.
 This ensures that your code is reproducible when it references datasets in different locations and/or environments.

 You can find further information about the [Data Catalog](../data/data_catalog.md) in specific documentation covering advanced usage.